gilch/hissp/README.md

 Well, this project is still pretty new.

+* Can Hissp really do anything Python can when it only compiles to a subset of it?

+Yes.

+Short proof: Hissp has strings and can call `exec()`.

+But you usually won't need it because you can import anything written in Python.

 * What's 1 + 1?

 Two.

 * I mean how do you write it in Hissp without operators?
+Please don't say `eval()`.

 We have all the operators because we have all the functions.
 ```